AmamiyaRenO/Voice_Agent/README.md

   define is enabled, the agent publishes launch/exit messages to the `robot/intent` topic using a lightweight client that ships with the project, so no external DLLs are required.
+* **Windows Live Captions bridge** – A lightweight UI Automation listener harvests Windows 11 Live Captions output and forwards the sentences straight into Unity so you can reuse the OS-level speech recogniser without custom ASR.
-* **Python transcription fallback** – Stream microphone audio to the `python_voice_service` FastAPI application if you prefer Faster-Whisper over the bundled Vosk models.
+* **Python transcription fallback** – Stream microphone audio to the `python_voice_service` FastAPI application if you prefer Faster-Whisper or need an offline alternative to Live Captions/Vosk.
-* **One-command local tooling** – `scripts/start_local_services.py` can boot
+* **One-command local tooling** – `helper.bat` (Windows) and
-  the MQTT hub, Python voice service and an optional orchestrator together.
+  `scripts/start_local_services.py` can boot the MQTT hub, Live Captions listener, Python voice service and optional orchestrators together.
 * **Robot_opr ready** – Intent payloads mirror the schema expected by the Robot_opr orchestration layer, enabling voice controlled exercise launch and shutdown without additional glue code.